ucsf-deb/bifs/README.rst

 Package Structure
 -----------------

-The package is seperated into a class representing the calculation engine and a main GUI class.
-The files containted in the package
+The package is separated into a class representing the calculation engine and a main GUI class.
+The files contained in the package
 are:

 bifs.py           - the main class containing the BIFS functions